open-ephys/commutator-docs/source/sma-commutator/user-guide/status-led.rst

 Commutator Status
 ************************

-* Disabled Status:
+* Disabled State:
     All controls (except ones that enable the commutator) and motor operations are locked.
 When the disabled status is entered, the motor is halted instantly.
 All commands (digital or manual) received during the disabled state will be cleared such that they do not engage when the commutator is enabled.

-* Charging Status:
+* Charging State:
     Super-capacitors are charging.
 The commutator is effectively disabled, except the commutator cannot be enabled until charging completes which can take up to 30 seconds.

-* Enabled Status:
+* Enabled State:
     Digital and manual controls are unlocked.

 LED Feedback